mdsakilkhan/UnityGame-Duo/README.md

 6/15/2020

 Android game made in unity engine coded in C#.
 The game is controlled through touch system.
 Include 4 scenes; main menu, game, setting, and shop.
 Music is added.
+An apk file is available if you want to run the app on ur android device.

 <p align="center">
   <img src="https://github.com/mdsakilkhan/UnityGame-Duo/blob/main/Screenshots/MainMenu.png" />